oss-slu/oss.slu.github.io/docs/speech_transcription/about.md

 - **Adoption Date:** September 23, 2022
 - **Technologies Used:**
   - Python
-    - Tkinter / Custom Tkinter
+    - Tkinter / CustomTkinter
     - NLTK
     - PyAudio
+    - OpenAI Whisper
   - SALT
 - **Type:** Desktop
 - **License:** [GNU General Public License v3.0](https://opensource.org/license/gpl-3-0/)

 ## Users

-Upon running the software, you will first
+Upon running the software, you will choose to either upload an audio file, or record one yourself.
+If the audio is successfully added, you can then transcribe it.
+After the transcribing finishes, the transcription will appear on the screen.
+You will then decide whether you want to do grammar checking or the adding of morphemes on the transcription.
+Finally, you can export the transcription to a Word document.

 ## Technical Information